 So, to run an HA system, you need replicas.
 An HA Meow-Meow system needs backup Meow-Meows.
 But can you just buy an extra Meow-Meow, hide it on a closet shelf, and rest easy at night?
 Unfortunately, no.

 Once you have multiple nodes, you’ll need to keep them in sync.
 For that, you use replication.

 Meow-Meow is stateful.
 Over time, the leader Meow-Meow accrues writes, just like a database: we remove a tag, the stuffing shifts from use, and she starts to smell like my daughter.

 If the first challenge of any HA system is running backup nodes, the second is keeping the nodes in sync.
-Having a backup Meow-Meow doesn’t matter if when we finally need it, our daughter rejects the pristine Meow-Meow from the shelf because “it smells funny.”
+Having a backup Meow-Meow doesn’t matter if our daughter rejects the pristine Meow-Meow from the shelf because it “smells funny.”

 Synchronizing state between multiple nodes is called replication.
 The most straightforward replication setup for databases and other stateful systems is to use one leader node with multiple followers.
 Clients can only write to the leader.
 Follower nodes subscribe to the leader, applying any changes it tells them about and staying up to date.